 Now, lets get back to my chicks getting wry neck.
 The first one I just accepted as a sometimes silkie thing.
 The next one clicked the light bulb on in my head.
 Genetics!
-Sure enough once I moved that hen to the grow out pen and ran through the current incubation cycle, the wry neck chicks stopped.
+Sure enough once I moved her mama hen to the grow out pen and ran through the current incubation cycle, the wry neck chicks stopped.
 Problem solved.
 Finally.
 All of those chick had been from this little girl.